null

 It’s important to remember that most diamonds are named after their owners or mines of origin.
 But due to the limited information available on the history of the Royal Purple, the diamond was exclusively named after its color and shape.

 Mr. Hing described the Royal Purple Diamond as having a diagonal surface graining.
 According to him, the graining was clearly visible to the naked eye, especially if observed under a glancing light.
-That flaw in the diamond’s external structure is evidently a blemish on the otherwise rare and precious gem.
+That diamond’s external structure flaw is a blemish on the otherwise rare and precious gem.

-Mr. Hing also added that the stone is not as blue as it’s normally depicted in photos.
+Mr. Hing added that the stone is not as blue as normally depicted in photos.
 Instead, it’s generally more purple than lilac.
 The diamond also features a thick girdle, though the thickness isn’t uniformly distributed.
-Hing reckons that the extra thickness was an ingenious way of preserving the carat weight during the cutting and polishing process.
+Hing reckons that the extra thickness was an ingenious way of preserving the carat weight during the cutting and polishing.

 Characteristics of the Royal Purple Heart Diamond